catdieval/user-workflow-and-user-stories/user-story-0.md

   - The name key has for value a string corresponding to the name of the picture contained in the chart-examples folder.

 - [ ] Make a named export of examplearray.

+### Creation of Components folder and subfolders of components inside

 - [ ] Create a Component folder.